 Wearing a single birthstone associated with the month you were born is a more recent custom, beginning several centuries ago in either Germany or Poland.
 The modern birthstone chart was not developed until 1912, when the National Association of Jewelers adopted the official list most people are familiar with today.
 Either list can guide you to a special piece of jewelry to celebrate the birth of a special someone.

-Jewel of Havana carries jewelry featuring many modern and traditional birthstones, including amethyst, jasper, agate, opal, peridot, turquoise, and lapis lazuli.
+Jewel of Havana carries jewelry featuring many modern and traditional birthstones, including ruby, amethyst, jasper, agate, opal, peridot, turquoise, and lapis lazuli.
 A birthstone ring, bracelet, necklace or pendant feels special to wear and makes a very personal gift, whether you purchase it for a friend, a loved one -- or for yourself!

 Lapis lazuli has been prized by humans for thousands of years.
 Its deep blue color, flecked and mottled with golden pyrites, is rich and beautiful.
 Lapis lazuli was inset in the eyebrows of King Tutankhamun’s funeral mask.
 And the ultramarine paint, used by the Old Masters to create so many classics, was made by grinding lapis lazuli into powder and mixing it with binding agents.